sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

   - Presets: A preset is a persisted group of encoding configurations for an output.
 We can create many such outputs by simply choosing a system preset

-  - Job templates: A job template cpntains all the configurations for an end to end job, excluding IAM role and settings like the input file location and name, and user metadata that we might tag the job with.
+  - Job templates: A job template contains all the configurations for an end-to-end job, excluding IAM role and settings like the input file location and name, and user metadata that we might tag the job with.

 **Demo**